 Objectives Encourage the use of renewable energy sources in buildings.
 Applicability Includes all renewable energy sources.
 Baseline Standard - Requirements Up to 20 credits can be scored based on the percentage replacement of electricity by the renewable energy source: 5 credits for every 1% replacement of electricity (based on total electricity consumption) by renewable energy.
 OR 3 credits for every 1% replacement of electricity (exclude tenant's usage) by renewable energy.
 OR 3 credits for every 10% of roof area used for solar panels.
+OR 1 credit for the provision of solar panel installation roof, for a building where solar panels are not installed.
+Appropriate roof pitch, static loads, mounting system, and roof access to be considered.
 Documentary Evidences Extract of the tender specification of the renewable energy system and the extent of implementation.
 Technical product information for the renewable energy system and the expected renewable energy generated.
 Calculation of the percentage replacement of electricity and the total annual electricity consumption of the development.
 Architectural plan and elevations marking out areas allocated a renewable energy.